kent28808/sentineltrap-cloud-honeypot/README.md

 ### Phase 9: Eradication and Recovery

-Following containment, the compromised environment was remediated and restored to a secure operational state.
+Following containment, selected security controls were restored and the MySQL database was recovered for lab validation.
+Because the original VM was retained after confirmed external administrator access, the endpoint was not considered fully trusted.

-In a production environment, rebuilding a compromised endpoint from a known-good image would generally provide greater assurance than attempting to clean an affected system in place.
-For this lab, the existing VM was retained so that remediation, hardening, and recovery procedures could be demonstrated.
+In a production environment, reimaging the host from a known-good source would provide greater assurance.

 #### Eradication Actions
 - Hardened the Administrator account